scaleoutsean/awesome-solidfire/README.md

 ```

 - Not all environments assign ownership (tags) to teams or have the need to set attributes on SolidFire objects (for example, vSphere users can tag vSphere objects - they don't need to talk to SolidFire), but if they do, they can easily create reports and automate operations with only several lines of PowerShell
-- Efficiency report for one owner's volumes (1x for empty volumes):
+- Efficiency report for all volumes tagged with one such owner (empty volumes have the efficiency of 1X, if Thin Provisioning is not counted):

 ```pwsh
 PS > foreach ($vol in $(Get-SFVolume)){ if ($vol.Attributes.owner -eq "scaleoutSean"){Write-Host "Efficiency of Sean's Volumes:"`n "Volume ID:" $vol.VolumeID ; Get-SFVolumeEfficiency -VolumeID $vol.volumeID}}